SetoKibah/Schedule-I-Calculator/README.md

 - `main.py` - Main application entry point
 - `src/` - Source code directory
-  - `calculator.py` - Core calculation logic
+  - `calculator.py` - Core calculation logic for product profitability
-  - `game_data.py` - Game data constants and formulas
+  - `game_data.py` - Game data constants, effects, and formulas
-  - `gui.py` - User interface components
+  - `gui.py` - User interface components and application logic
+  - `customer_data.py` - Customer data management utilities
 - `test_framework.py` - Testing framework for documenting in-game results
 - `data_analyzer.py` - Data analysis tool for improving calculator accuracy
+- `customer_data.json` - Local database file for customer information (not tracked in git)

+## Development

+This application is regularly updated with new features and improved accuracy as more in-game data is collected.
+The software models the in-game economy based on extensive testing and analysis.

+### Contributing

+Contributions are welcome!
+If you'd like to contribute, please:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request with a clear description of your changes

 ## Notes

-This calculator attempts to accurately model the in-game economy based on observations and testing.
+This business management suite attempts to accurately model the in-game economy based on observations and testing.
 The formulas and special cases are regularly updated as more data is collected.

 ## License

-MIT
+MIT License

+## Acknowledgments

+- Schedule I game developers for creating an engaging business simulation
+- Community members who have contributed test data and feedback